Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Concluding remarks

 \section{Concluding remarks}

 We proposed a method to reconstruct a three-dimensional flow field from its sectional data using a convolutional neural network (CNN).
 The present model was tested with a flow around a square cylinder at ${{Re}}_D=300$.
-The proposed model referred to as 2D-3D CNN can achieve a reasonable reconstruction from few sections in terms of both the visualization assessments and the qualitative examinations.
-We additionally found that the model trained with as little as $n_{\rm snapshot}=50$ was able to capture large scale structures of fluid flows.
-Considering the application of the present model to experimental situations, the response of the model against noisy input was also investigated, which shows promising robustness.
+The proposed 2D-3D CNN model achieved a reasonable reconstruction from a few sections in terms of both the visualization assessments and the qualitative examinations.
+We also found that the model trained with as little as $n_{\rm snapshot}=50$ was able to capture large-scale structures of fluid flows.
+Considering the application of the present model to experimental situations, the response of the model against noisy input was also investigated, exhibiting promising robustness.

-As a further assessment from the aspect of data compression, we combined the three-dimensional reconstruction model with two-dimensional super-resolution analysis.
-Before combining with the present model, we assessed the super resolution for two-dimensional velocity fields itself.
-The CNN-based super resolution was superior to the bicubic interpolation in terms of estimation accuracy.
+As a further assessment from the aspect of data compression, we combined the three-dimensional reconstruction model with a two-dimensional super-resolution analysis.
+Before combining it with the present model, we assessed the super-resolution reconstruction of two-dimensional velocity fields itself.
+The CNN-based super-resolution reconstruction was superior to the bicubic interpolation in terms of estimation accuracy.
 The super-resolved sectional data was then fed into the pre-trained model for three-dimensional reconstruction.
-The case using super-resolved sectional data with downsampling factor $\alpha=8$ can achieve almost same error level as that using original two-dimensional velocity data, which corresponds to approximately 1/2000 compression against the original data.
+The case using super-resolved sectional data with downsampling factor $\alpha=8$ can achieve almost the same error level as that using the original two-dimensional velocity data, which corresponds to approximately 1/2000 compression against the original data.

 Moreover, we also suggested adaptive sampling which can efficiently downsample data while accounting for the importance of the data to generate a low-resolution field.
-In the present example, the reconstructions for $v$ and $w$ components with adaptive sampling-based super resolution were superior to that with the conventional average pooling while being able to reduce the number of grid points, i.e., storage of the data.
-For different problems, however, care should be taken for the choice of an appropriate pooling method depending on data users handle.
+In the present example, the reconstructions for the $v$ and $w$ components with adaptive sampling-based super-resolution analysis were superior to that with the conventional average pooling while being able to reduce the number of grid points, i.e., storage of the data.
+For different problems, however, care should be taken for the choice of an appropriate pooling method depending on the data that users handle.